Pacific Coast Highway (video game)

-Pacific Coast Highway (stylized as Pacific Coast Hwy) is a video game written by Ron Rosen for the Atari 8-bit family and published by Datasoft in 1982.
-It is a clone of Frogger, with the key gameplay differences being that Pacific Coast Highway allows two-player simultaneous play, and the road and water segments are split into separate, alternating, screens.
+Pacific Coast Highway (stylized as Pacific Coast Hwy) is an action video game written by Ron Rosen for Atari 8-bit computers and published by Datasoft in 1982.
+It is a clone of Frogger, where the objective is to cross from the bottom of the screen to the top.
+The key differences are that in Pacific Coast Highway the road and water segments are split into separate, alternating, screens and it allows two-player simultaneous play.
+If either player dies, the level starts over.